ZenCrash/ZenCrash/README.md

-        physics based game engion space game with build mechanics. honestly it seems more challing the programming based math, and the creation of game assets, then the programming part
+        physics based game engion space game with build mechanics. honestly it seems more challing the programming based math, and the creation of game assets, then the programming part (on hold until more game assets can be fabricated/aquried)
+  - Blazor project for Cinema Booking web application this project seeks to get more fimilar with changes that has happend in .Net 8 in addition to this also gain more experience with mysql as apossed to mmsql. also seeks to get familiar with more moderen pos intergration.

 <h2 align="left">🛠 Contact Me</h2>
 <p align="left">